 When I train people about taking their LinkedIn presence to the next level, there are two key questions I ask them to consider before updating their profile or being more active on LinkedIn.
 The first question is ‘what do you want to be known for’ when people come across your profile on LinkedIn, and the second question is ‘who are you trying to influence’ when you are on LinkedIn?
 Please take some time to consider your answers to these questions as they are the first step in writing your LinkedIn Profile the right way.

 Your goals for LinkedIn will depend on your industry, experience, stage of career and whether you are looking for a new job opportunity or wishing to attract better clients.
 There are some fundamental differences to how I would write a profile for a job seeker versus a business owner, and there are features that are more suitable for some than others.
 Here are a few examples that I treat differently for job seekers versus business owners.

-The Open to Work feature is suitable for job seekers and gives you the option to let recruiters and your network know you are open to work.
+The Open to Work feature is suitable for job seekers (not consultants looking for clients) and gives you the option to let recruiters and your network know you are open to work.
 This is suitable if you are in active job search, or open to being contacted by recruiters.
 If you are currently gainfully employed and starting to think about your next career move, I recommend you let recruiters know you are open to work, but do not let your whole network know (LinkedIn gives you the option to choose).
 To enable or manage the Open to Work feature visit LinkedIn Help here.